grease traps clean with natural grease trap blocks and liquid FOG

 an inexpensive and cheap way to keep things moving without regular

-clean-outs.
-Yep...chances are if you are reading this you already
+Yep...chances are if you are reading this you already know what a

-reduce the amount of time and money it takes to shower off the congealed
+of time and money it takes to shower off the congealed fats and oils

-fats and oils that can clog the drains.
-Increasingly, municipalities
+that can clog the drains.
+Increasingly, municipalities are becoming

-are becoming more and more strict with regards to what is discharged
+more and more strict with regards to what is discharged into the main

 A grease trap is sometimes also called a grease interceptor.
 Basically